craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 Those who enter Kailkeep's Hells *cannot* return from whence they came.
 The only exit is forward.
 Up.

+##### Scoreboards
+Throughout the Hells, there are scoreboards displaying the betting odds for the packs of Entertainers in the Hells on the current level.
+These scoreboards are maintained by Operators in real time, and it is a popular scene when teams of entertainers clash in front of a scoreboard.

 ##### Ceilings
 The ceilings of Kailkeep's Hells are crafted to fit large creatures, the distance from ceiling to floor is typically eighteen feet.